Misterio77/website/_src/cv.md

 systems, infrastructure, and backend development.
 I also have experience with UI/UX, as well as (web and graphical) design.

+I'm currently employed full-time as a Site Reliability Engineer at [Magalu Cloud](https://magalu.cloud), where we build a Object Storage solution.

 I'm working towards a Computer Science MSc degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://icmc.usp.br/en/), under the [Software Engineering